spamegg1/reviews/README.md

 https://algorithmsilluminated.org

 These courses are right up there with Nand2Tetris and PLABC as THE BEST.
 I took this right after my 6 month long Hack the Kernel fiasco, and boy, what a soul-saver this was!
 Super awesome amazing courses.
 Filled with mathematical beauty that brings tears to my eyes.

+You MUST get Tim's textbooks.
+Fourth book was not out when I was taking the classes, but it will be out this month!
+(June 2020) They are EXCELLENT, better than the videos.
+I actually went through the books and came back to the videos only after having done all the exercises in the textbook.

+First course is all about... divide and conquer.

+Second course is all about... graphs.
+Probably the most important part for computer science.
+Almost everything is modeled with graphs.

+Third course is about greedy algorithms (which are sometimes INCORRECT), and dynamic programming (this is like induction on steroids).

+Fourth course is the most theoretical.
+What to do when problems are just too hard?
+Where are the natural limitations of computer science?
+You learn the million dollar question: P versus NP.

+*Exact math requirements:* Course 1: you must be BULLETPROOF when it comes to the Principle of Mathematical Induction.
+Exercise writing a lot of proofs by induction.
+Then, you need to do a discrete probability analysis using some random variables that are independent.
+These are all covered in the Appendices of Roughgarden's textbook.

+Course 2: Same regarding induction.
+Graph theory is covered in the course/textbook.
+Having taken Math for CS would be nice but it's not necessary.

+Course 3:

 *Spam's recommendation:* TAKE THEM!
 Also get Roughgarden's books.
 They are EXCELLENT.